 Real gross domestic product (GDP) increased in all 50 states and the District of Columbia in the first quarter of 2019.
 The percent change in real GDP in the first quarter ranged from 5.2 percent in West Virginia to 1.2 percent in Hawaii.

 The BEA Wire | BEA's Official Blog

-The U.S. monthly international trade deficit increased in March 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit increased from $49.3 billion in February (revised) to $50.0 billion in March, as imports increased more than exports.
+The U.S. monthly international trade deficit increased in May 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit increased from $51.2 billion in April (revised) to $55.5 billion in May, as imports increased more than exports.

 Expenditures by foreign direct investors to acquire, establish, or expand U.S. businesses totaled $296.4 billion in 2018, up 8.7 percent from $272.8 billion in 2017.

 Personal income increased 0.5 percent in May, the same increase as in April.
 Wages and salaries, the largest component of personal income, increased 0.2 percent in May after increasing 0.3 percent in April.

 Real gross domestic product (GDP) increased 3.1 percent in the first quarter of 2019, according to the “third” estimate released by the Bureau of Economic Analysis.
 The growth rate was unrevised from the “second” estimate released in May.

 The U.S. net international investment position decreased to –$9.93 trillion (preliminary) at the end of the first quarter of 2019 from –$9.55 trillion (revised) at the end of the fourth quarter of 2018.

 State personal income increased 3.4 percent at an annual rate in the first quarter of 2019, a deceleration from the 4.1 percent increase in the fourth quarter of 2018.
 Personal income increased in all states except South Dakota.